MAP Test Reading

 • RIT range: 187-197

-Blue jays
+Blue Jays

 Blue jays are birds that are native to North America.
 They are small and very common in the wild.
-They are mostly found in eastern and central United States and some parts of Canada.
+They are mostly found in the eastern and central United States and in some parts of Canada.

 Appearance